OWelton-Rosie/stationery/.github/README.md

 ## Directory breakdown
 - `.github`  contains GitHub-specific files such as `CODEOWNERS`, `ISSUE_TEMPLATE`, `README.md`, and various policies (security, code of conduct, etc)
 - `src` contains the actual code
+- `GUIDE` is a WIP but will contain documentation on installing and running the program

 # Todo